International Gymnastics Federation

-The International Gymnastics Federation (French: Fédération Internationale de Gymnastique, FIG) is the body governing competition in all disciplines of gymnastics.
+The International Gymnastics Federation (French: Fédération Internationale de Gymnastique, abbr.
+FIG) is the body governing competition in all disciplines of gymnastics.
 Its headquarters is in Lausanne, Switzerland.
-It was founded on July 23, 1881, in Liège, Belgium, making it the world's oldest existing international sports organisation.
+It was founded on 23 July 1881 in Liège, Belgium, making it the world's oldest existing international sports organisation.
 Originally called the European Federation of Gymnastics, it had three member countries—Belgium, France and the Netherlands—until 1921, when non-European countries were admitted and it received its current name.